 - Derek Brunson def.
 Elias Theodorou by Unanimous Decision (29-28, 29-28, 30-27)

 - Shane Burgos def.
 Cub Swanson by Split Decision (30-27, 27-30, 29-28)

 - Merab Dvalishvili def.
 Brad Katona by Unanimous Decision (30-27, 30-27, 30-27)

 - Walt Harris def.
-Serghei Spivac by Technical Knock Out (punches) @ 0:50 of Round 1
+Serghei Spivac by TKO (punches) @ 0:50 of Round 1

 - Andrew Sanchez def.
 Marc-Andre Barriault by Unanimous Decision (29-28, 29-28, 29-28)

 The card kicked off with newcomer Cole Smith soundly out-grappling Mitch Gagnon.
 The first round was fairly low-action, the second frame saw Smith dominate Gagnon on the ground and the third was the most action-packed round of all, as both men traded submission attempts.
 Cole clearly won rounds 2 and 3, and the first was very difficult to score.
 A decent opening fight.

 Next were a pair of unranked heavyweights in a fight that saw Arjan Bhullar spend most of the fight clinching with Adams or controlling — but not threatening to finish — him when he'd finally secure a takedown.
 Adams is a huge heavyweight, and Bhullar had a lot of trouble getting him down, but managed to get the job done.
 A very unremarkable fight from two prospects in MMA's weakest division.